-- a) PGPA 5.0 - b) successfully complete the prescribed credits of the programme as specified in the Teaching and Examination Scheme - c) successfully complete Value-added courses(s) as notified by the Dean in the Teaching and Examination Scheme with a minimum grade 'satisfactory', failing to which, s/he is required to improve the Value-added courses(s) grade in the scheme as prescribed by the Academic Council or Dean, Faculty of Management.
+- a) PGPA 5.0 along with requirements mentioned in the Academic Regulation R 13.3 of Academic Standard for Successful Completion of a year. - b) successfully complete the prescribed credits of the programme as specified in the Teaching and Examination Scheme - c) successfully complete Value-added courses(s) as notified by the Dean in the Teaching and Examination Scheme with a minimum grade 'satisfactory', failing to which, s/he is required to improve the Value-added courses(s) grade in the scheme as prescribed by the Academic Council or Dean, Faculty of Management.